MicrosoftDocs/memdocs/memdocs/configmgr/core/get-started/capabilities-in-technical-preview-1610.md

 ## Conditional access for Windows 10 VPN profiles

-You can now require Windows 10 devices enrolled in Azure Active Directory to be compliant in order to have VPN access through Windows 10 VPN profiles created in the Configuration Manager console.
+You can now require Windows 10 devices enrolled in Microsoft Entra ID to be compliant in order to have VPN access through Windows 10 VPN profiles created in the Configuration Manager console.
 This is possible through the new **Enable conditional access for this VPN connection** checkbox on the **Authentication Method** page in the VPN profile wizard and VPN profile properties for Windows 10 VPN profiles.
 You can also specify a separate certificate for single sign-on authentication if you enable conditional access for the profile.

 ## See Also
 [Technical Preview for Configuration Manager](../../core/get-started/technical-preview.md)